πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 A function

-#define is a preprocessor macro — it performs text substitution before compilation.
-It does not consume memory at runtime.
+#define is a preprocessor macro — it performs text substitution before compilation, so it doesn't use any memory at runtime.

 Q3.
 What is the difference between #include "myfile.h" and #include <stdio.h>?